samrocketman/babytime-reporter/README.md

 `babytime-data.json` is the daily record converted into a time-series JSON array.
 The JSON array is unsorted, but each JSON Object has a `time` key which notes at what time an `event` occurred.

+# Create the dashboard

+Log into Grafana by visiting `http://portal.service.consul/grafana/` with username `admin` and password `admin`.
+It will prompt you to change the password.

+Import [the dashboard from this repository][dashboard-json].
+If you've already published your BabyTime data, then you should see some graphed metrics which you can change the time period.

+Update the dashboard to your liking.

 # Screenshots